stranda/demux/README.md

 ./demux test.fastq.gz barcode_test.csv 1 1

-the third paramter "1" is a flag to conduct the more in depth demultiplexing and the fourth paramter "1" indicates that you want to use a single core.
+the third parameter "1" is a flag to conduct the more in depth demultiplexing and the fourth parameter "1" indicates that you want to use a single core.